OSMECON: OSMECON 2021

 Dr. Devi Shetty, cardiac surgeon and chairman of Narayana Health, was the Chief Guest of the occasion.
 His efforts in making healthcare accessible and affordable through Narayana Health earned him the prestigious Padma Shri and Padma Bhushan awards.

 Dr. Gandhi P.C.
 Kaza, Chairman of Truth Labs, India's independent non-profit Forensic Science laboratory, was the guest speaker at the event.

 The theme of the conference, "Reprogramming the Code of Healthcare Education," revealed the need for innovation and transformation in medical learning.

 OSMECON 2021 introduced "Colloquium," a virtual academic conference that preceded "Symposium."
 This academic event fostered discussions and solutions to common societal issues among participants.

-Furthermore, a dedicated "Emergency and Trauma Care Workshop" was incorporated into the conference’s list of workshops.
+Furthermore, a dedicated "Emergency and Trauma Care Workshop" was incorporated into the conference's list of workshops.

 In response to the pandemic's challenges, OSMECON 2021 ingeniously blended both online and offline events, optimizing proceedings and ensuring widespread participation.

 OSMECON 2022

 The 12th edition of the event was inaugurated by none other than renowned Ophthalmologist, Dr. G.N Rao, founder of LV Prasad Eye Institute.
 Dr. Rao, in his rousing speech, talked about how the college is renowned for its academics and research and encouraged students to work together with their peers, follow time management to reach greater heights and excel in the profession.

 The conference this year had 12 workshops, each giving a hands-on experience pertaining to different topics of medical importance.

 The four active events, including the Case, Poster, Paper Presentation and the Medical Symposium witnessed participation from students around the country and beyond.

-The nine passive events that ligated medical knowledge with a touch of creativity were thoroughly enjoyed by the delegates.
-It was a race against time as events like the Medquiz, Dare to Diagnose and Debate saw huge participation.
-Events like Art Attack, Graphilia, Invictus, Shuttermedics, Spell Bee and medical dumb charades created a huge buzz as they brought out the creative talents of the delegates as well.
+Nine events combining medical knowledge and creative activities were held for the delegates.
+The Medquiz, Dare to Diagnose, and Debate sessions received participation.
+Other events included Art Attack, Graphilia, Invictus, Shuttermedics, Spell Bee, and medical dumb charades.

 All in all, this year's conference witnessed the participation of over 2100 delegates.

 OSMECON 2023

-The 13th edition of OSMECON was held on 29th, 30th of September 2023 and 01st of October, 2023.
+The 13th edition of OSMECON was held on 29 and 30 September 2023 and 1 October 2023.

 The guest of honor for the event was the Founder & Chairman of Asian Institute of Gastroenterology (AIG), Hyderabad, Dr D. Nageshwar Reddy.